FAQ - hearing aids

 Are hearing aids water proof?

 Modern hearing aids are more waterproof than most people think.
-For example, many hearing aids are now IP68 rated, meaning they can withstand being submerged in fresh water up to 1 metre deep for 60 minutes.
+For example, nearly all hearing aids are now IP68 rated, meaning they can withstand being submerged in fresh water up to 1 metre deep for 60 minutes.
 However, this protection does not extend to chlorinated or salty water, which can damage them.

 In essence, nearly all hearing aids are designed to withstand rain, brief dips in water, and unintentional splashes, without damage.
 Nevertheless, to ensure longevity (and just to be safe) we always advise our clients to keep hearing aids as dry as possible.